Norwich Dog Photographer Jim gets to meet Baxter, a Cavapoo

 Cavapoos go by several names, including Cavadoodle and Cavoodle.
 Despite their unfortunate status as a designer breed, they make amazing family pets, as they’re outgoing and adore attention.
-If you want a loyal, playful dog who enjoys romping around with you or snuggling up on the couch, the Cavapoo may be the dog for you!
+If you want a loyal, playful dog who enjoys romping around with you or snuggling up on the couch, then this breed may be for you!

 Every Cavapoo is slightly different in colour, size, shape and coat texture as it depends on their parent dogs and whether or not they are first generation Cavoos.
-Coat colours, the texture and length of a Cavapoos hair can vary some lean towards the Poodle and others having more of a Cavalier coat.
-As such some Cavapoos can have silky coats which they inherit from the Cavalier whereas others have a wavier coat which is a good indication they have thrown more to the Poodle.
-When it comes to colours, Cavapoos come in a variety with the most commonly seen coat colours being as follows:
+Coat colours, the texture and length of hair can vary some lean towards the Poodle and others having more of a Cavalier coat.
+As such some can have silky coats which they inherit from the Cavalier whereas others have a wavier coat which is a good indication they have thrown more to the Poodle.
+When it comes to colours, the most commonly seen coat colours being as follows: